mglaezer/java-llm-toolkit/README.md

 > **Note**: This requirement is automatically satisfied in Java 21+ without additional configuration.

+When using Java 17-20,  might get "Parameter names are not present in ...
+Please compile with '-parameters' flag or use Java 21+" exception.

-When using Java 17-20, you need to compile your code with parameter names retained:
+If that happense, you need to compile your code with parameter names retained:

 #### Gradle
 ```groovy